 If fact, there is.

-Many smart people have been sharing insights and different brilliant ways to help teams focus and deliver real growth.
+Many smart people have been sharing insights and brilliant ways to help teams focus and deliver real growth.
 However, after articles and podcasts, it always felt like they are not that practical.

 Turns out, OKR planning and scrum do go well together, and surprisingly they do share some similarities between the two frameworks.